rodmcnew/solo-web-monitor/README.md

 # Demo
 [Try the demo](https://solo-web-monitor.herokuapp.com/demo/reset-data).
-Give the demo 60 seconds to first load because it is on a free Heruko instance.
+Give the demo 60 seconds to first load because it is on a free Heroku instance.

 # What